Tumbi Umbi

 Tumbi Umbi is a mostly semi-rural suburb of the Central Coast region of New South Wales, Australia, located northwest of Bateau Bay along Wyong Road.
 It is part of the local government area.

 Geography

 It is a distributed community on the shores of Tuggerah Lake and associated with the creek that feeds into that body of water.
-In Aboriginal times the description "A place of much water" accurately described the swamp land that has now been extensively drained and populated with housing, industrial estates, a school, Mingara Recreation Club, Mingara One Fitness and Aquatic Centre, a pistol range and Glengara Retirement Village.
+In Aboriginal times, the description "A place of Tall Trees" accurately described the swamp land that has now been extensively drained and populated with housing, industrial estates, a school, Mingara Recreation Club, Mingara One Fitness and Aquatic Centre, a pistol range and Glengara Retirement Village.

-The more urbanised part of the suburb can be found along Wyong Road adjacent to Berkeley Vale, Killarney Vale and Bateau Bay.
+The more urbanised part of the suburb can be found along Wyong Road adjacent to Berkeley Vale, Killarney Vale, and Bateau Bay.
 The more rural part is situated around Tumbi Road and Palm Valley Road, adjacent to Glenning Valley, Wamberal and Forresters Beach.

 It is situated a short distance from the coast.